pablopunk/healthi-app/README.md

 ### Contribute

 Feel free to fork the repo and make a pull request.

 The only requirement is that you follow [XO code style](https://github.com/sindresorhus/xo) defined in `package.json`.

-You can run `npm test` to make sure your code follows these rules 🙌🏻.
+You can run `npm test` to make sure your code follows these rules and that the app runs without errors 😉.